sequence-toolbox/SeQUeNCe/README.md

 ## Additional Tools

 ### Parallel Simulation
 SeQUeNCe is able to run simulations as parallel programs using MPI.
 For large simulations, this may provide a significant performance benefit.
-Full documentation for the parallel simulator may be accessed by following the README instructions in the `docs` directory.
-In the future, the [SeQUeNCe documentation website](https://sequence-toolbox.github.io/) will be updated with this information.
+For details on how to set up and run parallel simulations with SeQUeNCe, please follow the README instructions in the `../docs` directory to build the html documentation pages.
+Parallel simulation information is listed under the "Parallel Simulation Pages" heading, and the source files may be found in `../docs/source/parallel`.
+Parallel simulation tools may be found under the `parallel` directory.

 ### Network Visualization
 The example directory contains an example json file `starlight.json` to specify a network topology, and the utils directory contains the script `draw_topo.py` to visualize json files.
 To use this script, the Graphviz library must be installed.
 Installation information can be found on the [Graphviz website](https://www.graphviz.org/download/).